TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 #.
 PHP class

 #.
-Optional module execution code (for example, in eID classes)
+Optional module execution code

 The following sections discuss each of these parts.